-- 4.1.2 The transportation system developed for the VMC, including public transit facilities, the street network and other elements of the pedestrian realm, shall be planned and designed for universal accessibility. - 4.1.3 Public streets are intended to be the arteries for pedestrian movement in the VMC and the setting for retail uses.
-Direct underground pedestrian connections to the subway station from adjacent development shall be encouraged; however, the development of an underground network of paths lined with retail and other commercial uses, linking multiple buildings to one another, shall be discouraged. - 4.1.4 The City may require with applications for development, the submission of a traffic impact study and pedestrian and bicycle circulation plan that assess the impacts of the proposal on the street network and how it facilitates access and circulation by transit users, cyclists and pedestrians. - 4.1.5 Travel demand management (TDM) will be critical to achieving a balanced transportation system in the VMC, one that provides and promotes attractive alternatives to the automobile.
+- wayfinding elements.
+As the planned heart of the VMC, the area surrounding the subway station, from the outset, shall be treated as a pedestrian priority zone. - 4.1.2 The transportation system developed for the VMC, including public transit facilities, the street network and other elements of the pedestrian realm, shall be planned and designed for universal accessibility. - 4.1.3 Public streets are intended to be the arteries for pedestrian movement in the VMC and the setting for retail uses.
+Direct underground pedestrian connections to the subway station from adjacent development shall be encouraged; however, the development of an underground network of paths lined with retail and other commercial uses, linking multiple buildings to one another, shall be discouraged. - 4.1.4 The City may shall require with applications for significant development, the submission of a traffic impact and Mobility study and pedestrian and bicycle circulation plan that assesses the impacts of the proposal on the street network and how it facilitates access and circulation by transit users, cyclists and pedestrians. - 4.1.5 Travel demand management (TDM) will be critical to achieving a balanced transportation system in the VMC, one that provides and promotes attractive alternatives to the automobile.
 The City shall work with the Region of York and transit agencies, and with developers and businesses in the VMC, to develop and implement measures that promote the use of transit, walking and cycling.
-Applications for development generally shall be required to include TDM plans prepared by a qualified consultant that describe facilities and programs intended to discourage single-occupancy vehicle trips, minimize parking, and promote transit use, cycling, car and bike sharing, and car-pooling.
+Applications for development generally shall be required to include TDM plans prepared by a qualified consultant that describe facilities and programs intended to discourage single-occupancy vehicle trips, minimize parking, and promote transit use, cycling, car and bike sharing, and car pooling.